pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 ## <a id='invalid-repo-paths'></a> Invalid repository paths are propagated

-When inputting shared.image_registry.project_path, invalid repository paths are propagated.
+When inputting `shared.image_registry.project_path`, invalid repository paths are propagated.

 **Explanation**

-The key shared.image_registry.project_path, which takes input as "SERVER-NAME/REPO-NAME", cannot take "/" at the end of the string.
+The key `shared.image_registry.project_path`, which takes input as `SERVER-NAME/REPO-NAME`, cannot take "/" at the end of the string.

 **Solution**